Fort Frances: Transportation

-Fort Frances Municipal Airport is served by only one company, Bearskin Airlines, with flights to and from Kenora, Winnipeg, Thunder Bay, and Dryden.
+Fort Frances Municipal Airport does not have regularly scheduled commercial airline service.
+It was previously served by only one company, Bearskin Airlines, with flights to and from Kenora, Winnipeg, Thunder Bay, and Dryden.
 Falls International Airport has flights to Minneapolis–Saint Paul by Delta Connection.

 Ontario Highway 11 and Ontario Highway 71, the latter of which ends in Fort Frances, are the two major highways in the community.
 Both are part of the Trans-Canada Highway.
 The town is connected to Kenora via Highway 71, while Highway 11 provides connections to Devlin, Emo, and Rainy River to the west, and Atikokan and Thunder Bay to the east.

 Canadian National Railway travels into Fort Frances with freight traffic only and travels across the Fort Frances-International Falls International Bridge, over the Rainy River, into the US.

 Train, truck and car traffic to and from the United States traverses the International Bridge.

 Fort Frances Transit operated until 1996, and Fort Frances Handi-Van Transit is a provincially-funded service run by the Town of Fort Frances.
 Caribou Coach Transportation Company Incorporated cancelled its bus route to and from Thunder Bay in October 2017.
 The route was once served by Greyhound Canada.
 North Air operates a taxi service from Fort Frances whose service area includes the International Falls, Minnesota area and airport.